robzor92/robzor92.github.io/docs/admin/alert.md

 These receivers will be available to all users when they create event triggered [alerts](../../user_guides/projects/jobs/alert).

 ### Step 3: Configure Slack Alerts
-Alert can also be sent via Slack message.
+Alerts can also be sent via Slack messages.
 To be able to send Slack messages you first need to configure a Slack webhook.
 Click on the _Configure_ button on the left side of the **slack** row and past in your [Slack webhook](https://api.slack.com/messaging/webhooks) in _Webhook_.